SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - vim /etc/sudoers.d/DevOps (Created folder) --> %devops ALL=(ALL) /usr/bin/yum,/usr/bin/systemctl
 - vim /etc/sudoers.d/Admin (Created folder) --> %admin ALL=(ALL) ALL
 - What is 3 tier architecture ?
 Frontend, Backend and Database servers.

-- In previous session how do we connected to servers in gitbash ?
+- In previous session, how do we connected to servers in gitbash ?
 - Then how do we connect to servers using putty and super putty (Extension for putty) ?
 - In gitbash we call privatekey as '.pem' but in putty we call it as '.ppk' (Putty privatekey)
 - How to create this putty private key ?
 Load '.pem' file in puttygen and save with .ppk extension